search icon

 The records kept by a business vary.
 Some have a lot of tax records, while others may only have the bare minimum.
 One corporation will have a board that meets frequently, and the board of another company will have only one meeting a year.

-• A copy of your corporate bylaws
+• A copy of the corporate bylaws

 • Minutes from board meetings and annual shareholder meetings